emnify/product-docs/docs/quickstart/order-sims.md

 <details className="custom-details-troubleshooting">
   <summary>First time ordering SIM cards on emnify?</summary>
-    <p>If you're new to emnify and interested in testing our services free of charge, please refer to our <a href="https://docs.emnify.com/quickstart#order-a-free-evaluation-sim-package">Order a free Evaluation SIM package</a> guide.</p>
+    <p>If you're new to emnify and interested in testing our services free of charge, please refer to the <a href="https://docs.emnify.com/quickstart#order-a-free-evaluation-sim-package">Order a free Evaluation SIM package</a> guide.</p>
 </details>

 1. [Log in to your emnify account](https://portal.emnify.com/sign).